 The immune system and the gut.
 This would have to be one of the most important roles of our bowel flora, when some microbes die off they produce an endotoxin which gets transported to the liver.
 These toxins are then distributed around the body.
 This is what causes systemic inflammation and can lead to things like chronic pain, migraines and a whole array of health complaints.
 On a more positive note there is much you can do to restore your bowel flora and create a healthier immune system and overall balance in the body.

 How to restore gut flora.
 Foods such as gluten and sugar will have a negative impact on the gut.
 Sugar will feed the growth of yeast, candida and bad bacteria, which will further damage your gut and gluten can affect how the immune system functions.
 Drugs such as antibiotics, steroids and pain killers affect the gut flora in a negative way, they can eradicate some flora completely and give you thrush and diarrhoea.

 A really simple way of improving your gut flora is to eat a variety of plant based foods.
 These can include nuts, seeds, vegetables, fruits, legumes, pulses and beans.
 Fermented foods like kombucha, kefir, sauerkraut and kim chi are also helpful but you don’t need a lot of these foods, and they are best avoided if you suffer from Candida.

 Ultimately increasing your micro biome diversity will help if you want to lose weight, alleviate depression or anxiety, reduce symptoms of inflammatory bowel disease or improve the functioning of your immune system and so much more!

-If you would like to learn more about your Gut Health and how to restore it for optimal health then join us for our FREE talk on 13th February 2019 at The Healthful Pantry.
-Click here for full details- https://ckhealth.com.au/events/gut-health-secrets-revealed-free-talk/
+If you would like to learn more about your Gut Health and how to restore it for optimal health then join us for our FREE talk on 12th March 2019 at The Charlestown Library.
+Click here for full details- https://ckhealth.com.au/events/gut-health-secrets-revealed-free-talk-charlestown-library/

 Gut – brain connection